hotosm/fAIr/backend/README.md

 1. Get your login Url
     Hit ```/api/v1/auth/login/ ```
     - URL will give you login URL which you can use to provide your osm credentials and authorize fAIr
-    - After successfull login  you will get access-token that you can use accross all osm login required endpoints in fAIr
+    - After successful login  you will get access-token that you can use across all osm login required endpoints in fAIr
-2. Check authentiation by getting back your data
+2. Check authentication by getting back your data
     Hit ```/api/v1/auth/me/```
-    - URL requires access-token as header and in return you will see your osm username , id and image url
+    - URL requires access-token as header and in return you will see your osm username, id and image url

 ## Start celery workers